rkoeninger/ShenScript/docs/design.rst

 Shen Booleans vs JavaScript Booleans
 ------------------------------------

 Shen uses the symbols :shen:`true` and :shen:`false` for booleans and does not have truthy or falsy semantics like JavaScript or other Lisps.
-This can make things tricky since Shen's :shen:`true` and :shen:`false` will always be considered :js:`true` by JavaScript, and in JavaScript, anything not falsy will count as :js:`true` and :js:`false`.
+This can make things tricky since Shen's :shen:`true` and :shen:`false` will always be considered :js:`true` by JavaScript, and in JavaScript, anything not `falsy <https://developer.mozilla.org/en-US/docs/Glossary/Falsy>`_ will count as :js:`true`.

 The KLambda-to-JavaScript transpiler does not actually consider booleans to be their own datatype, it treats them as any other symbol.